 - Owners of tractors with down swept exhaust systems are encouraged to have an approved spark arrestor fitted as provided in the Bush Fires Act 1954 Regulations

 - Welding, Cutting and Grinding Equipment: A person shall not operate this equipment during the restricted/prohibited burning times on land which is under crop, pasture, stubble and bush unless one working fire extinguisher is provided, work area is clear of flammable materials and there is compliance with any other controls required by a Fire Control Officer.

-- Welding, cutting and grinding equipment is not permitted to be used anywhere within the City of Busselton when a total fire ban has been declared or the fire index is ‘extreme’ or above
+- Welding, cutting and grinding equipment is not permitted to be used anywhere within the City of Busselton when a total fire ban has been declared or the fire index is ‘severe’ or above

 FIRE DANGER RATING